What is the Yorkshire Three Peaks Challenge?

 The Yorkshire Three Peaks roughly form a triangle with a couple of roads and the river Ribble separating them.
 Traditionally the starting point is Horton-in-Ribblesdale, to tackle your first peak; the steep stepped profile of Pen-y-ghent.

 From Pen-y-Ghent summit it’s worth taking the short detour to the impressive sinkhole of Hull Pot but be aware that there’s a fair old distance to walk to reach Whernside, the second peak, crossing rough, often boggy moorland, although there have been improvements to this section in recent years with paved paths being constructed.

 After reaching the impressive many-arched Ribblehead Viaduct a long, steady climb will bring you onto Whernside summit ridge.
 After the trig point, there’s a steep, stepped descent to Philpin Farm.
 If you’re lucky you’ll be able to grab a cuppa and maybe a cheeky cake here as they serve refreshments at weekends between April and October plus Bank Holidays.

 This leaves the steep slopes of Ingleborough to be faced, and you’ll certainly feel the impact on tired legs.
-Once you’re at the top, on a clear day you can see Morecambe Bay and the Lake District but don’t stop for too long to celebrate as you’ve still got six miles to get back to Horton-in-Ribblesdale.
+Once you’re at the top though you'll see why Ingleborough made our list of the best mountains in the UK.
+On a clear day you can see Morecambe Bay and the Lake District but don’t stop for too long to celebrate as you’ve still got six miles to get back to Horton-in-Ribblesdale.
 It’s thankfully all downhill, but if time’s short you may need to get a jog on to finish in under 12 hours!

 You don’t have to start in Horton-in-Ribblesdale with Pen-y-ghent.
 In fact, you might have a better experience if you don’t.
 If you tackle the Yorkshire Three Peaks walk on a summer weekend, expect to feel like you’re doing the conga as you’ll be following a line of people all day.
 We were stuck in a queue for twenty minutes waiting to tackle the gnarly bits on Pen-y-Ghent.